prisma/prisma/docs/limitations.md

 ## Stability limitations

-- Limited auto-complete in Typescript projects due to a compiler bug. ([tracking issue](https://github.com/microsoft/TypeScript/issues/30507) over at `TypeScript`, and the [PR we raised that fixes that](https://github.com/microsoft/TypeScript/pull/32100) and waits to get merged.)
+- Limited auto-complete in Typescript projects due to a compiler bug ([tracking issue](https://github.com/microsoft/TypeScript/issues/30507) over at `TypeScript`, and the [PR we raised that fixes that](https://github.com/microsoft/TypeScript/pull/32100) and waits to get merged)

 ## Performance limitations